jtbg/dm-slack-bot/README.md

 ## Initial Setup

-1. Set up your Google Cloud Platform porject
+1. Set up your Google Cloud Platform project
 	1. Go to the [**GCP Resource Manager**](https://console.cloud.google.com/cloud-resource-manager) and create a new project or select an existing one
 	2. Make note of the region and Project ID
 	3. Enable Billing on the project (top-left hamburger menu > `Billing`)